 - A network that allows for interconnectivity between the Orchestrator service and the CyberArk server.

-- CyberArk® Central Credential Provider must be installed on a machine that allows HTTPS connections.
+- CyberArk® Central Credential Provider must be installed on a machine that allows HTTP connections.

 - CyberArk® Enterprise Password Vault